MiraldiLab/maxATAC/docs/readme/train.md

 ### `--rand_ratio`

 The proportion of random regions to use per training and validation batch.
-Default: `.3`
+This corresponds to the number of regions that are randomly selected form the genome as opposed to being created based on the ATAC-seq or ChIP-seq peaks.
+Default: `0`

 ### `--seed`